Jahia/github-to-academy/README.md

 node is the **first** child there, so the alert shows up above the content.

-The banner node is created with `j:workInProgressStatus: ALL_CONTENT` (Work In Progress), so Jahia never publishes it: it is only visible to editors, never on the live site.
-Removing the Work In Progress status by hand would expose the banner on the next publication — don't.
+The banner node is created with `j:workInProgressStatus: ALL_CONTENT` (Work In Progress), so Jahia never publishes it: it is only visible to editors.

 The flag can be overridden for one specific document with the `githubBanner` top-level frontmatter property.